dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/custom-branch-settings.md

 2. Select **Only run on a custom branch** under General Settings
 3. Specify the **branch name or tag**

 ## Development

-In a development environment, the default branch (usually named `main`) is a read-only branch in your connected repositories, which allows you to create new branches for development from it.
+In a development environment, the default branch (usually named `main`) is a protected branch in your connected repositories.
+This means you can directly edit, format, or lint files and execute dbt commands in your protected primary git branch.
+When ready, you can commit those changes to a new branch.

 Specifying a **Custom branch** overrides the default behavior.
 It makes the custom branch 'read-only' and enables you to create new development branches from it.
 This also means you can't edit this custom branch directly.